msholty-fd/scoutfile-webpack-plugin/README.md

 running a `scout.js` and not necessarily be concerned about what backend you are running on your machine.
 The root of the file served is will be whatever you defined `output.publicPath` to be.

+For additional reading on the benefits of a scoutfile, <a href="https://alexsexton.com/blog/2013/03/deploying-javascript-applications/">read this article!</a>

 <h2 align="center">Install</h2>